holmesrichards/sidekickvco/Docs/sidekickvco_bom.md

 | | 2 | | 5 mm spacer | | | Tayda | A-1235 |
 | | 2 | | M3 nut | | | | |

+\* One connector for Hero and one for each Sidekick connecting to it

 ## Caveat emptor

 Bourns 3296P 10k trimmers are specified for the panel accessible trimmers.
 Bourns PV36 trimmers seem to have the same specs and dimensions, as do Nidec Copal CT94E trimmers.
 Any of these should work.
 Similar trimmers from other manufacturers *may* differ slightly in their dimensions which may cause misalignment between panel and PCB.
 Compare datasheets carefully before buying.